What Is a Registered Nurse?

 Where Do Registered Nurses Work?

-In hospitals, RNs monitor patients' health and perform tests, deliver care like dressing wounds or administering treatments, supervise certified nurse assistants (CNAs), and collaborate with other healthcare providers.
+In hospitals, RNs often monitor patient health, perform tests, deliver care like dressing wounds or administering treatments, supervise other professionals such as certified nursing assistants (CNAs), and collaborate with physicians and other healthcare providers.
+Hospitals are the most common practice setting for RNs.
+According to the Bureau of Labor Statistics (BLS), about 60% of all RNs in the U.S. worked in a hospital as of 2022.

 Why Become a Registered Nurse?